Paleo Turkey Meatballs (keto with egg-free option)

 black pepper

-almond flour / almond meal / grain-free bread crumbs
+almond flour / almond meal / or grain-free bread crumbs

 green onion or fresh parsley for garnish (optional)